 Phylogenetic Analysis of Vernalisation Responsive Species

-Approximately 34 million years ago, there was a geological transition from the tropical Eocene age to the modern, temperate Oligocene (Silva & Jenkins 1993; Speelman et al. 2009).
-This resulted in a drop in the minimum mean winter temperature after the Eocene/Oligocene (E/O) boundary (Ivany et al. 2000).
-Using marine temperatures as a proxy for land temperatures, this drop resulted in a mass extinction event.
+Approximately 34 million years ago, the geological transition from the tropical Eocene age to the modern, temperate Oligocene age occurred (Silva & Jenkins 1993; Speelman et al. 2009).
+This change resulted in a drop in the minimum mean winter temperature after the Eocene/Oligocene (E/O) boundary (Ivany et al. 2000).
+Using marine temperatures as a proxy for land temperatures, this drop resulted in a ‘mass’ extinction event.
 Species that could not adapt to the cooler, temperate climate perished, while species that could respond to the extended periods of winter cold survived.
-These species have then diversified
+These species have since diversified

-Out of all of the flowering plant species investigated, within the dicots, only the Fabaceae lack an FLC homolog.
-The closest family to the Fabaceae is the Brassicales <difference in evolutionary time>, containing Arabidopsis.
-Perhaps the Rosids diverged from the other flowering clades in terms of the way that vernalisation effects FLC expression, with the Fabaceae diverging even further, losing FLC altogether while still maintaining a response to vernalisation.
+Out of all of the flowering plant species investigated, and within the dicots, only the Fabaceae lack an FLC homolog.
+The closest family to the Fabaceae is the Brassicales <difference in evolutionary time>, a family that includes the genetic model species Arabidopsis.
+The Rosids have possibly diverged from the other flowering plant clades in terms of the way that vernalisation influences FLC expression.
+The Fabaceae family have diverged even further, shedding FLC during their diversification, while still maintaining a vernalisation response.

-The monocots are the furthest removed from the other investigated families <difference in evolutionary time>, which explains not only the physical and physiological differences between monocots and dicots, but also the different genetic mechanisms that control the vernalisation response in cereals.
+The monocots are the furthest removed from the other investigated families <difference in evolutionary time>, which may in part, explain not only the physical and physiological differences between monocots and dicots in their response to vernalisation, but also the specificities in the genetic mechanisms that underpin these differences.

-Within the Asterids, the differences between the genetic mechanisms of the Caryphyllales when compared to the Gentianales can be explained by the idea that the Caryphyllales represent an primitive lineage of flowering plants (Wang 2010), where the Gentianales and the Asterales have diverged from a common ancestor.
-It will be interesting to see if members of the Asterales, being another ancient flowering plant lineage, have genetic mechanisms relating to the vernalisation response that resemble the Caryphyllales or the Gentianales.
+Within the Asterids, the differences between the genetic mechanisms directing the vernalisation responses of the Caryphyllales and the Gentianales, could at least partially be explained by the fact that the Caryphyllales represent an primitive lineage of flowering plants (Wang 2010).
+The Gentianales, and the Asterales on the other hand, have diverged from a common ancestor.
+Of future interest will be the determination if the Asterales, another lineage of ancient flowering plant, share similar genetic mechanisms to those associated with the vernalisation responses of the Caryphyllales and the Gentianales.

 Eustoma and Asteraceae reasonably close, hence both containing FLC?
 Make an inference that this is the case.
 Anything on sunflower/lettuce and FLC?